Vinfall/UserScripts/README.md

 It also serves as a minimal implementation of Augmented Steam for me since it can be used in mobile browsers with UserScript support like [cromite](https://github.com/uazo/cromite).

 While directly inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is a full rewrite so I change the license from MIT to CC0 (Public Domain).

+### Steam EA Date

+Early Access (EA) games on Steam have two release dates.
+Once it's out of EA status, Steam would only show the later release date in the game card and you have to scroll down to see its initial EA date.
+This script does that for you.

+> [!NOTE]
+> As EA release date string has no practical selector to choose, it's hardcoded in the script and only works for en, ja, zh-Hans/zh-Hant for now.
+You can, however, easily add new localized string and have it shown in your language.

 ### VNDB List Export